MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/linux-install-manually.md

     sudo yum install yum-utils
     ```

-- Note your distribution and version, and identify the closest entry for it under `https://packages.microsoft.com/config/`.
+- Note your distribution and version, and identify the closest entry (by major, then minor) for it under `https://packages.microsoft.com/config/`.
+For instance, RHEL 7.9 is closer to 7.4 than to 8.

     In the below commands, replace *[distro]* and *[version]* with the information you've identified: